• Skip to main content

 For example, let’s assume the PSU manages to power the GPU through Molex.
 But as with GPUs, it will keep drawing an enormous amount of power, which in turn will cause Molex to overheat.
 So, 2 Molex to 8 pin GPU is not the safest idea out there.

-How Much Power Can a Molex Supply
+How Much Power Can a Molex Supply?

 Generally, there are three 12-volt pins found on a standard Molex connector, each capable of delivering 1.5 amps.
 Together, the pins measure a total of 4.5 amps.
 And if you calculate the wattage, 4.5 amps multiplied by 12 volts will give 54 watts.
 Thus, the amount of power you can expect a Molex to supply is around the 54-watt mark.

-2 Molex to 8 Pin GPU
+Using 2 Molex Connectors to 8 Pin GPU

 There are two sides to the equation.
-One is whether or not it is possible to use 2 Molex to 8 pin for GPU.
+One is whether or not it is possible to use 2 Molex to 8-pin for GPU.
 And the other part, the more important one, is if it is actually safe to do that.

-Can I Use Molex to Power GPU
+Can I Use Molex to Power GPU?

 Although using a Molex to power a riser does not have that big of an impact, it isn’t the best method for GPUs.
 As you might already know, a PCIe power connector with 6 or 8 pins is the default for GPUs.